cmacias88/color-of-a-genre-app/README.md

 #### User Accounts (Sign Up and Login)

 #### Personalized User Profile
-Give access to previous visualizations created with a user account while loggged in.
+Give access to previous visualizations created with a user account while logged in.

 #### About Instructional Page